rinsle2/it202-lab1-1/README.md

 ## Connect your Codio Git to your GitHub repository

-12. On your GitHub repo page, click the green "Clone or Download" button, and copy the address in the dialog box.
+12. On your GitHub repo page, copy the address in the Quick Setup section.

-13. In your Codio terminal window, type ```git remote add master ``` followed by your repo address.
+13. In your Codio terminal window, type ```git remote add origin ``` followed by your repo address.